 Perception is an important psychological attribute which is affected by factors such as culture, knowledge and access to information.
 However climate variability perception helps the farmers to adjust to their own situations.
 An attempt has been made to judge the perception towards climate variability.

-76.25% women identified that “High temperature is most pressing issue in last five years” and they had assigned first rank to it with weighted mean score of 22.07.
-Approximately 71.25% respondents perceived that Climate variability is an important environmental issue and provide II rank on the basis of weighted mean score 21.33.
+76.25% women identified that “High temperature is the most pressing issue in last five years” and they had assigned first rank to it with weighted mean score of 22.07.
+Approximately, 71.25% respondents perceived that Climate variability is an important environmental issue and provide II rank on the basis of weighted mean score 21.33.
 Groundwater depletion due to climate change is also found III major concern which aligns with the water scarcity issues faced in Bundelkhand on the basis of weighted mean score 18.87.
 Approximate 55% women were in favour that there is alteration in nutrient value in plant and it was assigned rank IV with weighted mean score 18.73 and delayed rainfall with weighted mean score 17.80 was seen as key consequences affecting crop health and farming schedules and it was assigned rank V. Increase in number of droughts and soil erosion reflect visible climate impacts on land and water resources.
 With weighted mean score (17.73) they assigned rank VI.
 Pest and disease infestations, Changes in farm management practices, farming investments, Human contribution to climate variability and the notion that climate change could benefit farming were some other major issues identified by the women with raked VII, VIII, IX, X and XI respectively.

 Table-2: Women’s Perception towards Climate Variability